-It is very common for one family member to become the 'genetic genealogist' of the family - someone who encourages others to test, orders the tests, analyses results, corresponds with matches, and hopefully shares the family tree and all the exciting DNA discoveries with the family!
-But it is even better when more relatives get involved, so share your interest and findings widely.
+It is common for one family member to become the 'genetic genealogist' of the family - someone who encourages others to test, orders the tests, analyses results, corresponds with matches, and shares the family tree and all the exciting DNA discoveries with the family!
+But it is even better when more relatives get involved themselves, so do share your interest and findings widely!

 Have you already tested at AncestryDNA?

 If you have already tested your DNA at AncestryDNA, 23andMe or MyHeritage DNA, you can transfer your raw DNA data file to FTDNA's Family Finder product and view your matches for free (note: the number of matches depends on the version of the kit you are transferring).
 You can then choose whether to pay US$19 to unlock additional features of Family Finder - including the chromosome browser, your myOrigins ethnicity estimate, and ancientOrigins.
 No DNA sample, postage or extended waiting is required, as you are simply transferring a copy of your raw DNA data file for processing.

 Go to FTDNA's Autosomal Transfer Program page for more details and to get started.